Our featured feline is Socks - read a little more about him at the foot of the page PnF Featuring Felines banner

 Fred was honoured again in July 2006 when he appeared at an 'adopt-a-thon' benefit event for cats and dogs, hosted by Mary Tyler Moore and Bernadette Peters.
 On that occasion he received a Mayor's Alliance Award, which is presented to remarkable animals.

-Fred being presented with his Law Enforcement Appreciation Award certificate - click to enlarge After all this excitement Fred retired to his home in Queens, to continue chasing his sister and generally enjoy life as a youngster should.
+Fred presented with Law Enforcement Appreciation Award After all this excitement Fred retired to his home in Queens, to continue chasing his sister and generally enjoy life as a youngster should.
 He was scheduled to perhaps become a 'teaching animal' — one that would be taken into city schools to help teach children about the treatment and care of animals; there were also offers from animal talent agencies with a view to possible work on TV commercials.

 If you would like to comment please contact me,